-Container Blocks allow to style individual blocks, as well as groups of blocks.
-With Containers, you create reusable design elements that have their content and styles.
+Container block allows styling of individual blocks, as well as groups of blocks.
+With containers, you create reusable design elements that have their content and styles.

 You can use Container Blocks to: